tsar-boomba/react-borders/README.md

 ## Example

 The exmaple site is deployed [to vercel here](https://react-borders.vercel.app/).
-It is not uet complete.
+It is not yet complete.

 ## Border